 Michigan OWI criminal defense lawyer Michael P. Manley explains your rights

-There are many different types of DUI tests - from breath tests to blood tests, field sobriety tests and more.
-While you are not required to comply with an officer's request to take field sobriety tests, you are required to take a blood, breath or urine test if you are arrested for OWI.
+There are many different types of DUI tests – from breath tests to blood tests, field sobriety tests and more.
+While you are not required to comply with an officer’s request to take field sobriety tests and face only civil penalties if you refuse a roadside preliminary breath test, you are required to take a blood, breath or urine test at the police station if you are arrested for OWI.

 Michigan DUI defense attorney Michael P. Manley has years of experience working with people facing DUI charges.
 He is well-versed in the Michigan laws involving different tests frequently used by police if they believe someone has been drinking and driving.